nazwhale/who-is-naz-2/src/blog-posts/how-to-work-with-me.md

 - Clarity > diplomacy.
 I bias toward progress over consensus.
 - I value being able to jump in with engineers/designers to solve problems
 - Use threads, not DMs, so context lives where future people can find it.
+- Examples > adjectives.
+Point to a concrete instance/data point rather than labels.

 #### [Meetings](https://docs.google.com/document/d/1GJ7rk_XKsOQEQqN4pGTIvc4quBCuh6p4LtmCqNFs0e4/edit?tab=t.0)